As soon as the BMW M235i was replaced with the M240i, keyboard warriors across the world were asking the same question: why bother with the M2?

 But I wouldn’t call the M240i an out-and-out sports car.
 ‘Fast coupe’ seems like a much more appropriate description.
 The M2 on the other hand?
 Hell yeah, it’s a sports car.

 The gap in straight-line performance is awkwardly slim now, to the point at which there’s preciously little difference between the two.
-But it is worth pointing out that we’re comparing a car that’s had it’s mid-life update to one that hasn’t.
-When it is update time for the M2 it’s looking like an M4-engined ‘CS’ will redress the balance, and BMW may well tweak what will become the regular M2 while it’s at it.
+But it is worth pointing out that we’re comparing a car that’s had it’s mid-life update to one that hasn’t - the M4-engined Competition does a great job of redressing the balance in terms of performance and drama, admittedly bringing with it a weight increase.

 Which would you go for, if you had the cash?